pixl8/Preside-Documentation/docs/06.upgradenotes/10-9/page.md

 The 10.9 release has a small number of changes that require special consideration for upgrade:

+* Lucee restart
 * Coldbox 4
 * Admin interfaces that have been built with the "crudadmin" tool

+## Lucee restart

+If you are upgrading to Preside 10.9 from previous versions, you should restart Lucee after upgrading your code to avoid various issues.

 ## Coldbox 4